-Under the corporate umbrella of Swatch Group, Hamilton is a brand that marries the American spirit with traditional Swiss precision.
-From the first electric watch to LED time displays, Hamilton has periodically pushed the boundaries of traditional watchmaking.
 Revolutionary designs complemented by distinctive features, a Hamilton wristwatch represents traditional American horology.
 You can find a Hamilton watch on the wrists of Hollywood stars, such as Channing Tatum, Matthew McConaughey and Matt Damon.
-We prefer the classic design of the Ventura Collection, or the Hamilton Khaki Pilot Day Date.
+We prefer the classic design of the Ventura Collection or the Hamilton Khaki Pilot Day-Date.

-Historical distinctions of LeCoultre are developments such as, the flattest watch movements, or the smallest watch in the world, weighing in at .9 grams.
-The Reverso Tourbillo is one of their extraordinary timepieces known for flip-over case and art deco design.
-Since ’31, the Reverso collections have become nearly half of the brands production.
+Historical distinctions of LeCoultre are developments such as the flattest watch movements, or the smallest watch in the world, weighing in at .9 grams.
+The Reverso Tourbillon is one of their extraordinary timepieces known for a flip-over case and art deco design.
+Since ’31, the Reverso collections have become nearly half of the brand’s production.

 Known for their exquisite complications, the Duometre a Chronographe was chosen “Watch of the Year” in 2008, an honourary mention by famous German editorial Armanbanduhren.